Gates of the Arctic National Park and Preserve: Ecology

-Fauna include brown bears, black bears, muskoxen, moose, Dall sheep, timber wolves, wolverines, coyotes, lynxes, Arctic ground squirrels, lemmings, voles, marmots, porcupines, river otters, red and Arctic fox species, beavers, wood frogs, snowshoe hares, collared pikas, muskrats, Arctic terns, bald eagles, golden eagles, peregrine falcons, ospreys, wolves, great horned and northern hawk-owls.
+Fauna include brown bears, black bears, muskoxen, moose, Dall sheep, Interior Alaskan wolves, wolverines, coyotes, lynxes, Arctic ground squirrels, lemmings, voles, marmots, porcupines, river otters, red and Arctic fox species, beavers, wood frogs, snowshoe hares, collared pikas, muskrats, Arctic terns, bald eagles, golden eagles, peregrine falcons, ospreys, great horned and northern hawk-owls.
+The rivers contain a variety of fish species, including the grayling, Arctic char and chum salmon.
+Eagles and other birds of prey can be seen soaring overhead waiting for unsuspecting prey.

 More than half a million caribou, including the Central Arctic, Western Arctic, Teshekpuk, and Porcupine herds, migrate through the central Brooks Range twice yearly, traveling north in summer, and south in winter.
 Caribou are important as a food source to native peoples.
 However, the decreasing size of perennial snowfields within the park may decrease the size of this caribou population.
 The park is the northernmost range limit for the Dall sheep.
 About 132 brown bears reside in the park and preserve, based on a density of about one bear per 100 sqmi.